 We really rely on Delighted for the email survey functionality.
-With so many other companies’ customers have to click on an email, go to a landing page, and then score.
+With so many other companies, customers have to click on an email, go to a landing page, and then score.
 It’s just an additional piece of friction.
-Delighted does the in-email really well.
-So, once they’ve clicked in the email . . . for them to actually take a moment and type up their feedback, it’ important.
+Delighted does the in-email survey really well.
+So, once they’ve clicked in the email . . . for them to actually have taken a moment to type up their feedback…it’s important.
 It’s not necessarily that they’re typing out a lot, but it’s the most effort that they can generate in getting back to us.
 We do tend to prioritize those.

 So how does this all work?

 PayScale’s been around for 15 years, and some of the customers have been with us for over a decade.
 So if I see a comment come in from someone whose name I recognize, I certainly let other people know about it.
-It’s nice to be able to share that, again, not just with the customer-facing team but throughout our organization and across multiple offices and with our remote employees as well.
+It’s nice to be able to share that, again, not just with the customer-facing team but throughout our organization, across multiple offices, and with our remote employees as well.
 It kind of brings us all together.